 Also called Nickel Silver or German Silver, this wire doesn’t contain any actual silver.
 Nickel wire typically consists of some proprietary blend of copper, nickel, and zinc.
 Nickel jewelry wire can be an affordable alternative to silver, but keep in mind that many people are allergic to nickel.
 That’s why you often see “nickel free” printed on commercial jewelry packaging.

 Nickel wire is harder than copper.
 It’s comparable in hardness to bronze and brass wires.
 And it will behave much like bronze and brass wires, too.
 So, it will work fine for any Door 44 Studios tutorial that doesn’t require using a torch.
 But it won’t ball up nicely with a small torch for my Twig series tutorials.
 And its springy nature will also make it difficult to achieve neat and tidy weaves.

 Stainless Steel jewelry wire is another potential substitute for silver.
 The nice thing about stainless steel is that it doesn’t oxidize like the other base metals we’ve discussed so far.
 It’s also a preferred metal for masculine jewelry.
 Stainless steel wire is difficult to work with, though.
 It’s awfully hard on your hands.

 I’ve never tried to weave with fine gauge stainless steel wire but based on my past experience with this metal, I seriously doubt that it will be easy to achieve a neat and clean weave with it.
 Even dead-soft stainless steel wire is springy.
 Springy wire wants to retain its original shape, so getting it to conform to a different shape will always be difficult.
 Not impossible, but difficult.
-I’ve seen a lot of attractive stainless steel chainmail jewelry, but I can’t think of a single wire weaver who uses it.
+I’ve seen a lot of attractive stainless steel chainmail and wire wrapped jewelry, but I can’t think of a single wire weaver who uses it.

 Silver Jewelry Wire